 Anthropogenic Asian Aerosols provide Fe to the North Pacific

-Paulina Pinedo-Gonzalez1, Nicholas Hawco2, Randelle M Bundy3, Virginia Armbrust4, Michael J Follows5, B. B. Cael6, Angelicque E White7, Sara Ferrón7, David M Karl8 and Seth John9, (1)Lamont -Doherty Earth Observatory, Geochemistry, Palisades, NY, United States, (2)University of Southern California, Earth Sciences, Los Angeles, CA, United States, (3)University of Washington Seattle Campus, School of Oceanography, Seattle, United States, (4)University of Washington, School of Oceanography, Seattle, WA, United States, (5)Massachusetts Institute of Technology, Department of Earth, Atmospheric and Planetary Sciences, Cambridge, United States, (6)University of Hawaii, Department of Oceanography, Honolulu, United States, (7)University of Hawaii, Department of Oceanography, Honolulu, HI, United States, (8)University of Hawaii at Manoa, Department of Oceanography, Honolulu, HI, United States, (9)University of Southern California, Earth Sciences, Los Angeles, United States
+Paulina Pinedo-Gonzalez1, Nicholas Hawco2, Randelle M Bundy3, Virginia Armbrust4, Michael J Follows5, B. B. Cael6, Angelicque E White7, Sara Ferrón7, David M Karl8 and Seth John9, (1)Lamont -Doherty Earth Observatory, Geochemistry, Palisades, NY, United States, (2)University of Southern California, Earth Sciences, Los Angeles, CA, United States, (3)University of Washington Seattle Campus, School of Oceanography, Seattle, United States, (4)University of Washington, School of Oceanography, Seattle, WA, United States, (5)Massachusetts Institute of Technology, Department of Earth, Atmospheric and Planetary Sciences, Cambridge, United States, (6)University of Hawaii, Department of Oceanography, Honolulu, United States, (7)University of Hawaii, Department of Oceanography, Honolulu, HI, United States, (8)University of Hawaii at Manoa, Department of Oceanography, Honolulu, United States, (9)University of Southern California, Department of Earth Sciences, Los Angeles, United States

 Abstract: